openshift/ci-docs/content/en/docs/how-tos/contributing-openshift-release.md

 The [dynamic scheduler](https://docs.ci.openshift.org/docs/internals/dynamic-scheduling/) automatically defines the cluster on which the job will run on, which does not honor the `cluster` field.
 We can work around this by changing the `cluster` and the job `name` fields to manually create a cache miss in order for the `cluster` field to be honored.

-> _The `name` change is a temporary workaround only to run rehearsals and doesn't need to be merged after the tests._
+> _The `name` change is a temporary workaround only to run rehearsals and doesn't need to be merged after the rehearsals are completed._

 #### External Prow Plugin